TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 ---
 title: 'Shifting Akamai to the left using Terraform'
 author: Tibo Beijen
-date: 2021-12-01T10:00:00+01:00
+date: 2021-12-03T10:00:00+01:00
-url: /2021/12/01/shift-left-akamai-terraform
+url: /2021/12/03/shift-left-akamai-terraform
 categories:
   - articles
 tags:
+  - DevOps
   - Akamai
   - Terraform
   - IaC
   - Shift-left testing
   - Testing
 description: "Using Terraform to provision Akamai properties in a shift left testing practice."
-thumbnail: img/akamai-terraform-shift-left-launchable.png
+thumbnail: img/akamai-terraform-shift-left-header.png
 draft: true

 ---

 Recently [we](https://www.nu.nl) migrated our CDNs from Cloudfront to Akamai.
 We use Terraform for infrastructure as code (IaC) and luckily it supports Akamai as well.
-Since we had Cloudfront distributions for pretty much every environment, it served as a good moment to reflect on what we've taken for granted in the past years.
-Especially since Akamai has the concept of a 'staging network' which doesn't naturally seem to fit in a test-early, test-often approach (Spoiler alert: We don't use the staging network).
+Since we had Cloudfront distributions for pretty much every environment, it served as a good moment to reflect on what we've taken for granted in the past years, especially since Akamai has the concept of a 'staging network' which doesn't naturally seem to fit in a test-early, test-often approach (Spoiler alert: We don't use the staging network).

 {{< figure src="/img/akamai-terraform-shift-left-header.png" title="CDNs to the left.
 Source: Flickr - Benny Mazur (2007), via pedbikesafe.org" >}}